barryclark/jekyll-now/_posts/2017-12-12-Multilayer-Perceptron-on-MNIST.md

     > regime and present numerical evidence that supports
     > the view that large-batch methods tend to converge to sharp minimizers of the
     > training and testing functions—and as is well known, sharp minima lead to poorer
     > generalization.
-In contrast, small-batch methods consistently converge to flat min-
+In contrast, small-batch methods consistently converge to flat
-    > imizers, and our experiments support a commonly held view that this is due to the
+    > minimizers, and our experiments support a commonly held view that this is due to the
     > inherent noise in the gradient estimation.

     In simple words, similar with small vs large LR, large-batch methods give poorer generalization than small-batch methods.
 However a larger batch size does provide faster training, and in some case, if the training time is the bottleneck, it is crucial to experiment for a reasonably good large batch size.